ChenglongLi777/dongdong/README.md

 - active: default value, the system will immediately light up the screen to display notifications
 - timeSensitive: time-sensitive notifications, you can display notifications in a focused state
-- Passive: only add notifications to the notification list, will not light up the screen to remind
+- passive: only add notifications to the notification list, will not light up the screen to remind

 ### DingTalk